This guest post was written by Dana Smith, Berkeley mom to a third grader and sixth grader, and head of PR for Sunset Magazine.

 - Take the shuttles.
 This is an easy day trip from the East Bay, with drive time averaging 45-60 minutes.
 Parking has the potential to be a little tricky.
 However, Sunset runs complimentary shuttles from parking lots throughout the area.
 There is a direct, dedicated shuttle from the parking lot at the Facebook headquarters, or you can grab a shuttle from a variety of lots along Middlefield Rd.

 - Don’t do it all.
-Even though my kids gave you their top eight things to do, I’d recommend narrowing this list down to five, so no one gets overwhelmed, overheated, overtired, or over-sugared.
+Even though my kids gave you their top eight things to do, I’d recommend narrowing this list down to a few must-see things, so no one gets overwhelmed, overheated, overtired, or over-sugared.

 - Make a plan.
 Or, don’t.
 You’ll find as many fun things to do just by wandering and soaking it all in as you will if you make a list and check it twice.

 - Set a meeting place.
-This is a big event with lots of people, lots of space and lots to look at, so make a plan in the event you head toward the low-water garden demonstration while junior makes a bee line for the outdoor kitchen stage.
+This is a big event with lots of people, lots of space and lots to get distracted by, so make a plan just in case you head toward the Weber Grilling School while junior makes a bee line for the stiltwalkers.
 The best family meeting place is the information office located in the lobby of the main building.
 Make that your first stop, so your kids know where they can go if you get separated and they need to find you.
 There’s always someone friendly in the office ready to help.

 Most importantly, have fun!